Esmaill1/Esmaill1/README.md

 I have a background in Backend Development, but I discovered my passion lies in infrastructure, automation, and networking.

 - 🔭 **Currently Working on:** Building CI/CD pipelines and containerizing applications.
-- 🌱 **Currently Learning:** Deep diving into AWS & Azure services and advanced Linux administration.
+- 🌱 **Currently Learning:** Deep diving i nto AWS & Azure services and advanced Linux administration.
-- 🧠 **Knowledge Base:** CCNA (Networking fundamentals), Docker, and Bash Scripting.
+- 🧠 **Knowledge Base:** CCNA , Docker, python, and Bash Scripting.

 ---